pachyderm/pachyderm/doc/docs/master/reference/pipeline_spec.md

 ### Service (optional)

-!!! warning
+!!!
+Warning
-  Service Pipelines are an [experimental feature](../contributing/supported-releases.md).
+  Service Pipelines are an [experimental feature](../contributing/supported-releases#experimental).

 `service` specifies that the pipeline should be treated as a long running service rather than a data transformation.
 This means that `transform.cmd` is